EasyDynamics/oscal-editor-deployment/all-in-one/README.md

 By default, the Dockerfile will look for a directory called `build` containing the production build of the OSCAL Viewer, and a `oscal-rest-service.jar` file, both in the current directory.
 To provide a different path to these files, use the `VIEWER_PATH` and `REST_PATH` build arguments.

 For example:

 `docker build --build-arg VIEWER_PATH=./different_directory --build-arg REST_PATH=./different_file.jar --tag easygrc-all-in-one .`

-## Running

-To run the docker image, run `docker run` with the `-p` flag specifying the port to map and the `-v` flag specifying the name of the OSCAL content directory.

-Example:
-`docker run -p 8080:8080 -v "$(pwd)"/oscal-content:/app/oscal-content easygrc-all-in-one`

-The container will run both the OSCAL Viewer and REST Service on startup.
-The OSCAL Viewer is available at the port specified in the run command, eg. `http://localhost:8080`, and HTTP requests can be made to the REST Service at the same port following the [OSCAL Rest API specification.](https://github.com/EasyDynamics/oscal-rest) eg. `http://localhost:8080/oscal/v1/ssps/{ssp-uuid}`

 ## Testing